rayliuca/IndexAI/README.md

 ---
 ## Intro
-As a learning project, I decided to predict the SP500 index using random forest, LightGBM, and XGBoost.
-This project originally started in late 2019 but I had no idea how to actually get the machine learning part done until I took the Kaggle lessons (hence the 3 models used).
-As I am now taking Intelligent Systems Engineering (mostly about neural networks) at school, hopefully, I can test out more models.
+As a learning project, I decided to (try to) predict the SP500 index using random forest, LightGBM, and XGBoost, and also combine the results with another layer of a mechine learning model.
+The concept of this project first formed in late 2019 but I had no idea how to get the machine learning part done until I took the Kaggle lessons in the summer of 2020 (hence the 3 models used).
+Since I took Intelligent Systems Engineering at school during the fall, I was able to learn and try some deep learning models as well.

 ## Method